FyraLabs/sengen/README.md

 ## Features

-Sengen is currently in very early development, and not even close to production ready.
+Sengen is currently in very early development (in the experimental phase), and not even close to production ready.
 However, the following features are planned:

 - [ ] IRC support
 - [ ] XMPP support